- When will the next fellowship programme take place?

 - What costs are covered by the Trust and how much can I be expected to pay?

-- We provide a bursary to cover the costs of return economy flights from a Fellow’s home country/territory to the UK and a visa, if required.
+- We provide a bursary to cover the costs of return economy flights from a Fellow’s home country/territory of residence to the UK and a visa, if required.
 We cover accommodation in the UK, travel within the UK as required by the programme, and daily subsistence for the duration of the UK programme.
 All costs related to the workshops, visits, meetings and attachments in the UK are covered by the Trust.

 - Please note: Fellows are responsible for the cost and provision of their own medical and travel insurance during the residential programme in the UK.